tjscollins/codenotes/content/codenotes/computer-science/abstract-data-types.md

 The specification of a dictionary is more complex than a container too:

-- $search(k)$ &mdash; search the dictionary for item $k$ and return that item
+- $search(k)$ &mdash; search the dictionary for item $k$ and return that item if it exists
 - $insert(k)$ &mdash; place item $k$ in the dictionary
 - $delete(k)$ &mdash; remove item $k$ from the dictionary

 While there are only three essential operations for the dictionary ADT, most implementations support a number of other operations, depending on their implementation.

+There are two common types of dictionaries: maps and sets.
+A map is probably what you typically think of when you hear the term dictionary in programming.
+Python's dictionary data type, for example, is a map.
+In general, a map is any data structure that associates a stored key with a stored value.
+Javascript's object data type is a map.

+The second type of dictionary is a set which stores only keys and only one copy of each key.
+In terms of its implementation you can think of a set as a map where the key and value are always equal, but that detail isn't relevant at the ADT level.
+What is relevant is that a set supports the same operations as a map, namely search, insert, and delete.

 #### Priority Queues

 I'll admit, I found Skiena's mention of priority queues as a fundamental ADT confusing, given that queues are already a type of container.
-But on reflection, it seems that the specification is substantially different, regardless of the name.
+But on reflection, it can be seen that the specification is substantially different, regardless of the name.
 A priority queue is more like a schedule than a container.
 In particular, it must support:

 - $insert(x)$ &mdash; insert item $x$ into the queue
 - $current()$ &mdash; return the current item from the queue